Conglomeration of kilometre-sized planetesimals: The Conglomeration Code: Component testing

 \subsection{Collisions: cooling and cascade}

 Our conglomeration code includes the collisional process.
-Although not used in this collisionless study, it is essential for our follow-up studies of collisional growth.
-We document it here for completeness.
+Although we do not include collisional disruption, and collisional damping is unimportant in this collisionless study, it is essential for our follow-up studies of collisional growth.
+We document both here for completeness.

 In the particle-in-box method, the frequency of collision for a particle is $f_c = n\pi b^2 v$.
 Here, $n$~is the number density of other particles, $\pi b^2$~ the cross section for collision, and $v$~ the relative velocity.
 The relative velocity between two particles is simply set to be $v = \sqrt(v_1^2 + v_2^2)$ where $v_i$ is as defined in equation \refnew{vimpactequation}.